biojs/edu/series/101/15_what_is_biojs.md

 ---------------------

 BioJS is far more than just a registry for components - we aim to build an infrastructure, with guidelines and tools to avoid reinventing the wheel in life sciences – think "Docker for Bio web components".
 In the early days of BioJS we defined specific _Easy to_ goals - our set of core principles we, as a community, try to follow when developing BioJS components and its resources:

 * Easy to __combine__ - BioJS makes extensive use of Node's `require()` method to load modules - objects that may contain values, objects or functions from another JavaScript file.
 E.g. `require('my-awesome-biojs-component')` will load the module of my-awesome-biojs-component into your own project (with `browserify` we can also use run  `require` in the browser)

 * Easy to __use__ - BioJS lets you use components easily by single-line installation via npm.
 All you need is to write `npm install my-awesome-biojs-component` into your terminal to get everything you need to reuse the `my-awesome-biojs-component` (you will see that `npm` exactly behaves like our Lego block manager)

 * Easy to __develop__ : BioJS provides with you a minimal essential set of conventions and Best Practices, so you as a contributing developer can enjoy as  much freedom as possible when creating your own components

 * Easy to __discover__ : BioJS sums up over 130 components in the [ __BioJS Registry__](http://biojs.io)

 * Easy to __understand__ : The community of BioJS works steadily on creating and improving learning resources for its users and developers.
-If you find anything to be unclear or if you are missing something, please feel free to [edit these pages on github](https://github.com/biojs/edu) by sending us a pull request, or request new learning sections by creating [a github issue](https://github.com/biojs/edu/issues)
+If you find anything to be unclear or if you are missing something, please feel free to [edit these pages on github](https://gitlab.com/biojs/edu) by sending us a pull request, or request new learning sections by creating [a github issue](https://gitlab.com/biojs/edu/issues)

 * Easy to __maintain__ : Everyone creates a github repo for their own component and maintains only the code they love!

-* Easy to __get involved__ : Apart from our amazing tutorial, we are also very active on [github](https://github.com/biojs/), [gitter](https://gitter.im/biojs/biojs) and [slack chat](http://biojs-slackin.herokuapp.com/)
+* Easy to __get involved__ : Apart from our amazing tutorial, we are also very active on [github](https://github.com/biojs/) and [gitter](https://gitter.im/biojs/biojs)

 <!--
 * Easy to start: